alissatroiano/Milestone-2/README.md

 * Men & women (ages 18-29) who enjoy history and are avid fans of George R.R.
 Martin' book series, 'A Song Of Ice and Fire' and/or the HBO's hit tv series, 'Game Of Thrones'.

+* Educators of world/global history that want to incorporate pop-culture and fun into their lessons.

 ***NOTE: This game should not be played by anybody who has not finished the television or book series, as it may contain spoilers.***

 User Stories were cretaed during the development phase of this project to help the developer begin the wireframe process.